 Our customers include global enterprises, mid-market organizations and government entities.
 We had 1,388 customers as of December 31, 2023, increasing from 1,148 customers as of December 31, 2022.
 Our customers are in a broad range of industries, including industrials and manufacturing, healthcare and life sciences, consumer and retail, financial services, construction and real estate, government and education, as well as technology, media and communications.
-We believe our ability to address the needs of the world's most complex organizations is evidenced by the fact that more than 50 of the Fortune 500 companies rely on OneStream as of December 31, 2023.
-As of December 31, 2022 and 2023, 6% and 5% of our total customers were Fortune 500 constituents and collectively accounted for 14% of our software revenue in both years.
+We believe our ability to address the needs of the world's most complex organizations is evidenced by the fact that more than 10% of Fortune 500 companies rely on OneStream as of December 31, 2023.